 God has our salvation completely planned out.
 There is no need to despair or be concerned about any of it if we are in Christ.
 I know some who believe they can sin and lose their salvation.
 They are in unbelief and what bondage that is!
 God did not intend for us to live that way.
 Look at these two verses.
 If we are in Christ, we are justified and our glorification awaits all because of His predestination of us.

 31 What then shall we say to these things?
-If God is for us, who can be against us?
-(Romans 8:31 ESV)
+If God is for us, who is against us?
+Romans 8:31 (NASB)

 Think about it.
 God is sovereign.
-I know there are some today who would actually have to think about this question, but the one who truly knows God.
+I know there are some today who would actually have to think about this question, but not those who truly know God.
 We have no adversary who can touch us without coming through God first.

-32 He who did not spare his own Son but gave him up for us all, how will he not also with him graciously give us all things?
-(Romans 8:32 ESV)
+32 He who did not spare His own Son, but delivered Him over for us all, how will He not also with Him freely give us all things?
+Romans 8:32 (NASB)

 Christians are completely forgiven.
 God meets all their needs both physically and spiritually.
 He may not make us all rich in the world’s goods.
 He may not make us all super healthy in body.
 He may allow us to suffer diseases to keep us humble and usable as clay pots.
 However, our sins are forgiven and we have all we need in this life to both live and serve Him.

-33 Who shall bring any charge against God’s elect?
-It is God who justifies.
-34 Who is to condemn?
-Christ Jesus is the one who died–more than that, who was raised–who is at the right hand of God, who indeed is interceding for us.
-(Romans 8:33,34 ESV)
+33 Who will bring a charge against God’s elect?
+God is the one who justifies; 34 who is the one who condemns?
+Christ Jesus is He who died, yes, rather who was raised, who is at the right hand of God, who also intercedes for us.
+Romans 8:33-34 (NASB)